Table of Contents

 What does a fractional HR, IT, or compliance leader actually do inside a behavioral health facility?

-A fractional executive is embedded in your operations on a defined schedule (typically 8 to 20 hours per week) and is accountable for outcomes, not recommendations.
+A fractional executive is embedded in your operations on a defined schedule, typically 8 to 20 hours per week per function, and is accountable for outcomes, not recommendations.
 In an AHS engagement, the fractional HR leader owns recruitment pipelines, onboarding, supervision frameworks, and HR compliance for CARF and Joint Commission.
-The fractional CIO owns HIPAA Security Rule program management, EHR optimization, cybersecurity posture, and BAA inventory.
+The fractional CIO owns HIPAA Security Rule program management, EHR optimization, cybersecurity posture, and BAA inventory (the same risk-analysis obligation OCR cited in its $225,000 Deer Oaks settlement announced July 7, 2025).
 The fractional compliance leader owns policy currency, mock surveys, ASAM Criteria 4th Edition alignment, and survey-window readiness across state licensing, 42 CFR Part 2, and accreditation standards.

 How much does fractional executive leadership cost versus full-time hires?